ivanitlearning/AWS-Associate-Courses/README.md

 Single-master Mode

-- one R/W and zero or more read only replicas
+- 1 R/W and 0 or more read only replicas
 - Cluster endpoint is normally used to write
 - Read endpoint is used for load balancing

 Aurora Multi-master has no endpoint or load balancing.
-An application can connect with one or both of the instances inside a multi-master cluster.
+An application can connect with one or all of the instances inside a multi-master cluster.

-When one of the R/W nodes receives a write request from the application, it immediately proposes that data be committed to all of the storage notes in that cluster.
-At this point, each node that makes up a cluster either confirms or rejects the proposed change.
-It will reject if this conflicts with something already in flight.

-The writing instance is looking for a bunch of nodes to agree.
-If the group rejects it, it cancels the write in error.
-If it commits, it will replicate on all storage nodes in the cluster.

-This also ensures storage is updated on in-memory cache's of other nodes.
+#### Write operation

+1. R/W node receives write request from app.
+2. Node proposes data be committed to all storage nodes in cluster
+3. Quorum of nodes to agree, based on no-conflict principle with other nodes also possibly writing.
+   1. If it rejects write request, it returns error to application.
+4. If succeeds, the write is replicated to every storage node in cluster.
+5. It is then replicated to all the instance nodes in the cluster to update their in-memory cache.

 If a writer goes down in a multi-master cluster, the application will shift all future load over to a new writer with little if any disruption.
+App also needs to load-balance across all write instances.

-### 1.10.13.
+### 1.10.14.
 Database Migration Service (DMS)

-A managed database migration service.
-Starts with a replication instance which runs on top of an EC2 instance.
+* Starts with a replication instance which runs on top of an EC2 instance.
-This replication instance runs one or more replication tasks.
+* This replication instance runs one or more replication tasks.
-This is where the configuration is defined for the migration of databases.
+* This is where the configuration is defined for the migration of databases.
-This runs using a replication instance.

-Need to define the source and destination endpoints.
+* Need to define the source and destination endpoints (source and destination DBs)
-These point at the physical source and target databases.
-One of these end points must be on AWS.
+* One of these end points **must** be on AWS.

+#### 1.10.14.1 DMS types

-Full load migration is a one off process which transfers everything at once.
+* **Full load migration** is a one off process which transfers everything at once.
 This requires the database to be down during this process.
 This might take several days.

-Instead Full Load + CDC allows for a full load transfer to occur and it monitors any changes that happens during this time.
+* **Full Load + change data capture (CDC)** allows for a full load transfer to occur and it monitors any changes that happens during this time.
 Any of the captured changes can be applied to the target.

-CDC only migration is good if you have a vendor solution that works quickly and only changes need to be captured.
+* **CDC only** migration is good if you have a vendor solution that migrates initial full data migration while DMS handles subsequent changes.

 Schema Conversion Tool or SCT can perform conversions between database types.

+#### 1.10.14.2 Exam notes

+* If SCT is mentioned, then it likely involves DMS.
+* If one endpoint is inside AWS, default to DMS especially if little or no downtime is required.

 ---